 In addition to required course work, the Graduate School requires 18 hours of dissertation credit to complete a doctoral degree.
-These hours are usually taken at the end of the student's course of study, upon the completion of regular course work and following successful assessment of competence as demonstrated by passing written and oral qualifying examinations, and while the student is conducting dissertation research.
+These hours are taken at the end of the student's course of study, upon the completion of regular course work and following successful assessment of competence as demonstrated by passing written and oral qualifying examinations, and while the student is conducting dissertation research.

 Furthermore, the Graduate School requires all students who are candidates for a doctoral degree (students who have successfully completed their comprehensive examinations) to be continually enrolled, which means that during both semesters of the academic year and at least one session of summer school, the student must be signed up for one hour or more of dissertation credit.
+For students with a DDF or DAF they must be registered for 3 hours during the summer semester.